kklyman/aupsforfms/README.md

 **2.** **Brief Writeup of Tagging Methodology.** A description of the methodology for data collection and tagging.
 This will be further detailed in a forthcoming paper.

-**3.** **Visuals.** All visuals generated on the basis of these labels are provided.
+**3.** **Visuals.** All visuals from this work are made available.
 All data and visuals are licensed under [CC-BY](https://creativecommons.org/share-your-work/cclicenses/) and may be re-used for any purpose with attribution.
 Please link to the post if re-using this data, and please use the citation below if citing the work in a paper.

 ## Cite as
 ```tex